 C: Our first date was to a vintage shop-meets bar with 70’s décor and live music.
 Like the millennial vegan hipster lesbians we are.

-J: I knew Clare was going to be around for a while.
-Because we spent the first two hours reading tarot for strangers and rifling through oversized coats and colourful dresses.
+J: I knew C was going to be around for a while.
+Because we spent the first two hours reading tarot for strangers and rifling through oversized coats and colorful dresses.

 C: Only one month later, I’d bought a van, and Jasmine had sublet her apartment for the summer.
 We met in August, and by November, we were off on an east coast road trip.

 C: We’d never picked up a drill before.
 The next thing you know, our van had a new ceiling, new bookshelves, new paint, and a new name – Ms. Vanjie.